A common question we see asked is: can diffusing essential oils make you feel light-headed? Can using an essential oil diffuser make you feel sick?

 Did you find this post helpful?
 If you enjoyed this post, please comment below and share.

-Where to find quality essential oils
+Where we buy high quality essential oils

 We purchase our oils from Young Living and Oshadhi.
-They both have a farm-to-table approach with natural farming techniques that don’t involve harmful chemicals and have full control of their oils from the farming phase through sealing the bottles, complete with many quality control testing steps along the way.
+They both have a wild-grown farm-to-table approach with natural farming techniques that don't involve harmful chemicals and have full control of their oils from the farming phase through sealing the bottles, complete with many quality control testing steps along the way.